 Looking for a fun Easter craft to do with supplies from around the house?
-This colourful bubble wrap Easter egg painting activity is perfect for preschool kids, and no expensive supplies are required!
+This colorful bubble wrap Easter egg painting activity is perfect for preschool kids, and no expensive supplies are required!

 It’s time to start making Easter crafts again!
 And since DIY projects are always better when they’re made with things you already have at home, this easy craft idea will allow you to recycle any bubble wrap you may have lying around.